TOAST-DOCS/SMS/en/console-guide.md

     - Proof of employment can only be <span style="color:red;font-weight:bold">documents with the date of issuance and a stamp.<span style="color:red;font-weight:bold"><br/>Make sure you <span style="color:red;font-weight:bold">mask (hide) the last 6 digits of your resident registration number<span style="color:red;font-weight:bold"> in your employment certificate.
 Example: 000000-0\*\*\*\*\*\*

 <a id="how-to-issue-documents-for-each-mobile-carrier"></a>

-### How to Issue Documents for Each Mobile Carrier
+### How to Issue Documents for Each Mobile Carrier { #how-to-issue-documents-for-each-mobile-carrier }

 - You can download the service usage certificate from your carrier's website.
 - Depending on the carrier, the service usage certificate may differ such as "subscription confirmation," "proof of subscription," or "proof of contract registration".